Facebook Messenger Scams: How to Spot and Stop Them

 Bottom line

-Trusting your own intuition and taking your time to evaluate the interactions you’re having on Facebook Messenger can save you from becoming the victim of a scam.
+Trusting your intuition and taking the time to evaluate your interactions on Facebook Messenger can save you from becoming the victim of a scam.
 Keep a lookout for anyone asking for money or for you to click a link, and double-check with your friends and the accounts you follow to make sure the offer you’re getting isn’t fraudulent.

 The most important thing you can do is to add identity theft protection to your security stack.
-Not only will it monitor your personal information, but it can also help you recover if you do get scammed.
+Not only can ID theft services monitor your personal information, but they can also help you recover if you do get scammed.

 4.9